 Why is it that watch brands celebrate watch anniversaries so enthusiastically?
 The answer isn’t as complicated as you might think . . . here we illustrate the answer with some major brands like Rolex, Patek Philippe, Cartier, Chanel, and Omega, who celebrated major watch anniversaries back in 2017.

 Once in a while on the collector forums, a question is posed: is there anyone in the collector community who has never, ever, owned a Rolex?
 As a general rule, respondents to these queries tend to express disbelief that such a creature could possibly exist given the quality and ubiquity of the brand’s watches.
-Well, folks, I’m here to tell you that such people do exist, and that I’m one of them.
+Well, folks, GaryG is here to tell you that such people do exist, and that he is one of them.
 How could it be?
+And then what happened?

 GaryG had the opportunity to borrow a Rolex GMT-Master II BLRO Meteorite from a long-time friend to photograph and wear.
 This watch’s main event is the dial, a thin slice of metallic meteorite whose crystalline structure reflects the slow cooling process that took place as the meteor hurtled through space.
 Here he tries a variety of photographic techniques to learn which works best on the dial’s unique structures.
 Which are your favorites?

 This is one of the most important yet underappreciated parts of a watch: the crown.
 The humble crown has played an extensive role in helping Rolex – and the rest of the watch industry – get to where it is today.
 Here’s why.